qctrl/python-cirq/README.rst

 Installation
 ------------

-Q-CTRL Qiskit Adaptor can be installed through ``pip`` or from source.
+Q-CTRL Cirq Adaptor can be installed through ``pip`` or from source.
 We recommend the ``pip`` distribution to get the most recent stable release.
 If you want the latest features then install from source.

 Requirements
 ^^^^^^^^^^^^

-To use Q-CTRL Qiskit Adaptor you will need an installation of Python.
+To use Q-CTRL Cirq Adaptor you will need an installation of Python.
 We recommend using the `Anaconda <https://www.anaconda.com/>`_ distribution of Python.
 Anaconda includes standard numerical and scientific Python packages which are optimally compiled for your machine.
 Follow the `Anaconda